-The Numbers Game – Know Your Tyres
+The Numbers Game – Know Your Motorcycle Tyres!

 22 Feb by EMAM Team

-The Numbers Game – Know Your Tyres
+The Numbers Game – Know Your Motorcycle Tyres!

-How to read and understand your tyre lettering to make safe and effective enhancements
+How to read and understand your tyre lettering to make safe and effective enhancements.

 The sidewall of our tyres features a whole host of numbers and letters.
 As an example, on my Suzuki GSX-R750, these start with 180/55ZR17 58.
 There’s a lot of information contained in these few digits.
 While most of us simply replace worn out tyres with exactly the same ones and have them fitted by a professional, taking the time to learn a little about why a particular tyre works on a particular bike can be helpful.
 The numbers act as a code, which, when understood, helps us choose the right tyres for our bikes.